-The Women’s Resource Center is open to all students, whether you are looking for information, seeking out a good conversation about gender equity, or experiencing challenging situations.
+The Office of Women’s Development is open to all students, whether you are looking for information, seeking out a good conversation about gender equity, or experiencing challenging situations.
 Our staff is available to assist students and to help connect you with other campus resources that may also be able help, depending on your particular circumstances and needs.

 APU offers many resources to assist our students emotionally, physically, mentally, spiritually, and socially.

 View APU’s Title IX website for information on preventing and sexual assault.

 The R.A.D. program helps provide women with self defense education and training.
 The goal is to eliminate the general myths that women may have regarding rape and sexual assault and teach women how to avoid creating opportunities for an attacker.
 Women also learn basic principles of self-defense through actual live simulations.